 The Japanese candlewick is thicker and more rigid than the Western one.
 The candle maker uses a long piece of Japanese paper, or washi, and wraps it around a stick.

-Making the candle
+Making the Japanese candles

-Next, in a process called shitagake, the wicks are coated with wax by hand.
+Next, in a process called Shitagake, the wicks are coated with wax by hand.
 By now, the temperature of the wax is 46 degrees Celsius, which allows the candle maker to handle it by hand.

 Finishing process